 The day finally arrived when the couple took him away from the adoption place and brought him to their home.
 Like before, Bath planted a pair of eyes on his hand, which he moved around as they drove.
 He realized that the pair had a house in what humans called suburbs, and that the house was quite nice.

-Their garage door lifted up and the man parked their car next to another car already in the garage.
-Bath had spent the car ride in the lap of the woman.
-When the car stopped, the two quickly disembarked and entered their house, closing the garage door behind them with a little device that clicked.
+Their garage door lifted up and the man parked their car next to another already in the garage.
+When the car stopped, the two quickly disembarked, liberated Bath from his car seat harness and carried him into the house, closing the garage door behind them with a little device that clicked.

-The couple got settled in and made themselves a meal.
-While it was sizzling on the stove, the McLanes came over to Bath--whom they had put in a little basket-chair obviously constructed for the purpose of holding infants--and watched him with worried eyes.
+They fawned over Bath for a good while before settling in and making themselves a meal.
+While it was sizzling on the stove, the McLanes came over to Bath—whom they had put in a little basket-chair obviously constructed for the purpose of holding infants—and watched him with worried eyes.

 “He’s so quiet,” Mr. McLane said.